etaubman/docmanager2/README.md

 # Document Manager

-A document management system with metadata support and version control.
+A document management system built with FastAPI.

 ## Installation